imsamuel/note-taker/README.md

-# Add a note, then reload the web page; the note's still there!
+# Add a note, then reload your web page; the note's still there!

 ## Motivation
 To try out a relatively new tool for client-side storage: **IndexedDB**